-- 5. Within 50 years, we will be able to create life in a laboratory; for or against (after The origin of life lecture) - 8.
-Life very different from ours (e.g., not carbon-based or not involving water) exists in the universe; for or against (after The requirements for life lecture) - 9.
-Humanity should aim to have a permanent base on Mars within 50 years; for or against (after Mars lecture) - 11.
+- 2. The Earth is special enough that it is the only place in the universe with multicellular life; for or against (after The very early universe lecture) - 5.
+Within 50 years, we will be able to create life in a laboratory; for or against (after The origin of life lecture) - 8.
+Life very different from ours (e.g., not carbon-based or not involving water) exists in the universe; for or against (after The requirements for life lecture) - 11.
 In 1000 years, the average technological level of humanity will be higher than it is now; for or against (after The future of life on Earth lecture)